Automattic/jetpack/readme.txt

 **Major Enhancements**

+* We've added the option to choose a Tiled Gallery type when using WordPress's [new Gallery Widget](https://make.wordpress.org/core/2017/09/25/introducing-the-gallery-widget/).

 **Enhancements**
 * We have improved the performance when loading the Jetpack Settings in the dashboard, by optimizing the number of calls made when loading the page.
 * We have updated the plugin to do a better job of cleaning up after itself whenever you decide to remove Jetpack from your site.